Hamburg-Altona–Neumünster railway: Current operation

 AKN's local trains now run mainly at 20-minute intervals on the Eidelstedt-Kaltenkirchen section.
 These intervals apply on weekdays between 5 AM and 11 PM and on Saturday between 7 AM and 9 PM.
 In peak hours, there are additional services with trains largely running every 10 minutes.
 Later in the evenings and on Sundays, services run at 40-minute intervals.

 Between Kaltenkirchen and Neumünster services mainly run every hour.

-In the peak, some trains on the A2 service (from Norderstedt Mitte to Ulzburg Süd) continue in the gaps between A1 services to Kaltenkirchen.
+Since the 2020s trains on the A2 service from Norderstedt Mitte run via Ulzburg Süd further on to Kaltenkirchen and Neumünster.

 A3 services also run between Henstedt-Ulzburg and Ulzburg Süd every hour.

 The busiest part of the line is the section between Ulzburg Süd and Henstedt-Ulzburg, which regularly has up to nine trains per hour in each direction.

-The route is regularly used for freight to and from the Norderstedt industrial railway (Norderstedter Industriebahn) and is required as a detour route when the Hamburg-Elmshorn-Neumünster line is blocked for long-distance freight trains.
+The route was regularly used for freight to and from the Norderstedt industrial railway (Norderstedter Industriebahn) and is required as a detour route when the Hamburg-Elmshorn-Neumünster line is blocked for long-distance freight trains.

 Passengers

 In 1884, the trip from Altona to Kaltenkirchen took more than two hours.
 Nevertheless, more than 150,000 passengers were carried in the first year.
 In 1930, the first railcars were used to carry the traffic more cost-effectively.
 After the Second World War daily passenger services were restored on 25 May 1945.
 In 1946, there were already ten daily passenger trains.
 Passenger numbers rose: in 1945 there were 1,495,000 passengers and in 1948 there were 3,883,000 passengers.
 From 31 March 1953, passenger services continued from Neumünster Süd station over the tracks of Deutsche Bundesbahn’s Neumünster–Bad Oldesloe line to Neumünster station.

 With the extension of the Hamburg S-Bahn, the southern terminus for passenger services was moved from Kaltenkirchener station in Altona to Langenfelde in 1962 and finally to Eidelstedt in 1965.
-The S-Bahn tracks (now lines S21 and S3) are located west and parallel with the track of the AKN, which continues to be used for freight.
+The S-Bahn tracks (now lines S3 and S5) are located west and parallel with the track of the AKN, which continues to be used for freight.

 In 1947, more than three million passengers were carried for the first time.
 The exact number was 3,517,733.
 In 1967, the number had fallen to 2.84973 million.
 When it became part of the Hamburger Verkehrsverbund (Hamburg Transport Association, HVV) numbers rose to 4.21393 million passengers in 1974.